Revised April 4, 2014

 D.4. stating that the investigator does not have other monies to draw on;

 D.5. whether the investigator would benefit from mentoring and if so the outline of a plan;

 D.6. whether additional departmental funds are available to pool with institutional bridge funds.
 Departmental matching funds are strongly encouraged but might not be possible in all situations.
 Requests to bridge subprojects on U- and P-series grants must have a separate endorsement of the U- or PPG PI.

 III.
 Selection and Funding Procedures

 A committee of seasoned investigators will review applications and recommend action, recognizing that sufficient funds are unlikely to be available to support all applicants.
 The Dean, EAD-Research and WHSC VP-Research will then make decisions.
-Funds will be transferred to the investigator's account in four quarterly payments, each payment upon receipt of a letter to the Executive Associate Dean for Research, signed by both investigator and chair, verifying that additional external funding has not yet been secured (see IIa).
+Funds will be transferred to the investigator's account in four quarterly payments, each payment upon receipt of a letter to the Executive Associate Dean for Research, signed by both investigator and chair, verifying that additional external funding has not yet been secured (see section II.A.10).
 Work funded under this mechanism must meet all regulatory requirements of Emory University School of Medicine.
 Funds unexpended within 15 months of the initial payment will be returned to the Dean’s office.